New Orleans Saints’ Demario Davis Thanks Fans For Support Over ‘Man Of God’ Headband Controversy

 This #GivingTuesday, in case you haven’t already, I’d love for you to support a cause and give back to someone else in need.
 The Lord calls us to serve and it doesn’t have to be one of my causes but if you’d like and you have the means, I’d greatly appreciate it.
 Thank you all for continuing to support!
 You can: 1.
 Purchase a #ManOfGod headband and help @stdomhospital get a new emergency room by going to www.bit.ly/56manofgod 2.
 Purchase a #ProwlKillEat or #HuntingSZN or #ManOfGod T-Shirt and support America’s Mentoring Children of Promise Program in their mission to help kids in New Orleans reach their full potential and bring them to closer to God.
 Find the shirts at www.bit.ly/56manofgodshirts 3.
 Help me to equip the next generation of leaders through my @devoteddreamersfoundation by making your pledge for every tackle I have this season.
 You can go to https://pledgeit.org/devoteddreamers to contribute.
 Thank you again for any support!!!

-Appeal he did, and in a rare example of overturning a disciplinary fine, the league did indeed rescind the fine.
+Appeal he did, and in a rare example of overturning a disciplinary fine, the league rescinded the fine.

 Davis says that, while his appeal was being processed, he was getting support from his fans.